jlchn/install/elasticsearch/search.md

 while searching across multiple fields, we may want to highlight the importance of a certain field.

-we can do this by adding a boosting number to that filed

-### increase the importance of the some field
+### increase the importance of an field by adding boosting number

 search without boosting number